-Where do you start with online learning?
+Where do you start with online or blended learning?
 (3:10 min)

 There are various ways how you can start with online learning.
 Rather than going to trade fairs and getting overwhelmed by all those ‘cool vendors’, just start with one thing.
 One learning need, one performance gap you’ve identified and one technology platform.

 Many organisations jump in and pick a tool without having a good look at what the actual problem is (check out this blog post to identify what the problem is).

 What if I can’t start small?
 (9:20 min)

 Some organisations might deliberately choose a more radical change to online or blended learning, so you won’t be able to start small.
 In these situations, a smart ‘change management approach’ might help.
 For example, spend time getting feedback on what you’re building, work with pilots groups, spend time with senior stakeholders and get their buy-in.
 First, release the online course or online component of your blended training with a small group before enrolling the entire organisation or all clients.

 Do I need the content first or do I need the platform first?
 (10:27 min)